MetOffice/CMEW/doc/source/user_guide/prerequisites_spice.rst

   moo si -v

-Contact ServiceNow for a MOOSE account on SPICE if there is no access to MASS.
+Contact ServiceNow for a MOOSE account on your Linux system if there is no access to MASS.

 2.3 Standardisation Environment (CDDS / CMORisation)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^